 Adventure Tip: Use the bathroom before boarding, as there is no bathroom on the train.
 There is also a bathroom at the observation center at the top.

 Bring warm clothing because it is almost always very cold and windy at the top.
-On the day of our visit, it was 84 degrees at the bottom and 49 at the top!
+On the day of our visit, it was 84 degrees at the bottom and 49 at the summit!

 2) Franconia Notch State Park – Top Things To Do In New Hampshire

 Franconia Notch State Park is a must-see attraction when you visit New Hampshire.
-It is one of the best state parks in the country.
+It is one of the best state parks in the country and bar far our family’s favorite in the United States.

 Franconia offers amazing views of waterfalls, gorges, and mountains.
 There is so much to see here, that you may need 2 days to enjoy this state park.